Search: 7354 results

 Exact Match

-And they gave unto Jacob all the strange gods which were in their hand, and all their earrings which were in their ears; and Jacob hid them under the oak which was by Shechem.
+And they gave to Jacob all the strange gods that were in their hand, and the rings that were in their ears, and Jacob hid them under the terebinth that is by Shechem.

-And they journeyed: and the terror of God was upon the cities that were round about them, and they did not pursue after the sons of Jacob.
+And they journeyed; and the terror of God was upon the cities that were round about them, and they did not pursue after the sons of Jacob.

-So Jacob came to Luz, which is in the land of Canaan, that is, Bethel, he and all the people that were with him.
+And Jacob came to Luz, which is in the land of Canaan, that is, Bethel, he and all the people that were with him.

 Then they journeyed from Bethel.
 And {when they were still some distance} from Ephrath, Rachel went into labor.
 And she had hard labor.

-And it came to pass, when Israel dwelt in that land, that Reuben went and lay with Bilhah his father's concubine: and Israel heard it.
-Now the sons of Jacob were twelve:
+And it came to pass when Israel dwelt in that land, that Reuben went and lay with Bilhah, his father's concubine; and Israel heard of it.
+And the sons of Jacob were twelve.

-Leah’s sons were Reuben (Jacob’s firstborn),
+Leah's sons were Reuben (Jacob's first-born), Simeon, Levi, Judah, Issachar, and Zebulun.

-Joseph and Benjamin.
+Rachel's sons were Joseph and Benjamin.

-were Dan and Naphtali.
+Rachel's servant Bilhah's sons were Dan and Naphtali.

-And the sons of Zilpah, Leah's handmaid; Gad, and Asher: these are the sons of Jacob, which were born to him in Padanaram.
+And the sons of Zilpah, Leah's maidservant: Gad and Asher.
+These are the sons of Jacob that were born to him in Padan-Aram.

 Esau's wives were women of Canaan: Adah, the daughter of Elon the Hittite, and Oholibamah, the daughter of Anah, the daughter of Zibeon the Hivite,

-And Aholibamah bare Jeush, and Jaalam, and Korah: these are the sons of Esau, which were born unto him in the land of Canaan.
+And Oholibamah bore Jeush and Jaalam and Korah.
+These are the sons of Esau that were born to him in the land of Canaan.

-For their riches were more than that they might dwell together; and the land wherein they were strangers could not bear them because of their cattle.
+For their property was too great for them to dwell together, and the land where they were sojourners could not bear them, because of their cattle.

 The names of Esau's sons were Eliphaz (the son of Esau's wife Adah) and Reuel (the son of Esau's wife Basemath).

-And the sons of Eliphaz were Teman, Omar, Zepho, and Gatam, and Kenaz.
+And the sons of Eliphaz were Teman, Omar, Zepho, And Gatam, And Kenaz.

 And Timna was concubine to Eliphaz Esau's son; and she bare to Eliphaz Amalek: these were the sons of Adah Esau's wife.